Write It in Their Hearts”

-To have the law written in our hearts indicates that one lives and obeys
+To have the law written in our hearts teaches us that one lives and obeys

-the law because of his testimony of the gospel and his love of Jesus Christ.
+the law because of a testimony of the gospel and a love of Jesus Christ.

 The ancient law was often obeyed out of fear of the consequences.

 DO WE HAVE THE LAW WRITTEN IN OUR HEARTS?
 WHAT MUST WE DO TO HAVE